top of page

 head bucket bed

-Concept and choreography: Klaudia Wittmann
+Concept: Klaudia Wittmann

-Video artist: Arturo Bandinelli
+Video Art: Arturo Bandinelli

 “vulnerable. playful. strong. moving.” (audience member)